raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 [implementing autovivification in Ruby hashes]: https://www.sbf5.com/~cduan/technical/ruby/ycombinator.shtml

-For a couple of reasons, it's unlikely to be generally useful in JavaScript, but the ideas behind it are interesting and may be useful in their own right.
-That, and it's a great hack!
+For a couple of reasons, autovivifying hashes are unlikely to become a standard idiom in JavaScript, but the ideas behind it are interesting and may be useful in their own right.
+That, and it's a great hack.
+So let's sort out how to implement autovivifying hashes in JavaScript.

-So let's try to apply it to JavaScript.
-We'll start with a look at Ruby's `Hash` class.
+---

-### ruby hashes are not javascript objects
+## Part I: How Do We?

 The Ruby programming language has the notion of a [Hash].
 A `Hash` is a dictionary-like collection of unique keys and their values.
 Also called associative arrays, they are similar to Arrays, but where an Array uses integers as its index, a `Hash` allows you to use any object type.